 The distribution of funds between the 2 approved authorities for any financial year will be based on the number of students with disability identified in the most recent enrolment census of non-state schools, conducted annually in February by the Non-State Schools Accreditation Board.
 The total number of students with disability enrolled at schools affiliated with each authority forms the basis for the distribution of funds.

 QCEC and ISQ must employ allocative methodologies to disburse the funds in accordance with the purpose and objectives of the Students with disability in non-state schools program.

 The State Government requires QCEC and ISQ to account for the allocation and use of the funds and therefore requires the collection of information from relevant authorities and/or schools to facilitate this requirement.

 - hold relevant documentation that verifies the impairment and educational adjustments in place for each eligible student

-- develop, implement and review education plans for each eligible student which includes any adjustments required to achieve educational outcomes
+- develop, implement and review education plans for each eligible student, which includes any adjustments required to support improved educational outcomes

 - provide audited statements to their respective authority verifying that the funds were expended to support the educational adjustments in place for the eligible student.

 Accountability information submitted by QCEC and ISQ for the previous year must be approved by the State Government prior to a scheduled funding payment occurring.

 To maintain relevance, the policy is reviewed every 3 years or as required.
 The policy was last reviewed in November 2020.